The way you make decisions

 The emotional person

 Makes his decisions “from the gut”.
-If he wants to buy something, he feels if it is good for him and then he does it.
+If he wants to buy something, he feels whether it is good for him and then he does it.
 If you ask him why, this question will alienate him.
-He will not understand why you are asking him that and if he does, he will tell you that he just wanted the thing.
+He won’t understand why you’re asking him that and if he does, he’ll tell you that he just wanted the thing.

-He is not interested in evaluations from other people or references because he can’t do anything with them.
-He doesn’t plan his future, because he knows that he only has to follow the energy.
-He trusts the universe and himself and goes his way, wherever it may lead him.
+He is not interested in reviews from other people or references because he can’t do anything with them.
+He doesn’t plan his future because he knows that he only needs to follow the energy.
+He trusts the universe and himself and goes his own way, wherever that may lead him.

-He sometimes knows things without being able to explain why and from where.
+He sometimes knows things without being able to explain why and how.

 Basically

-Basically, as I said at the beginning, this is not a judgment.
-There are two types of behavior patterns and both have their justification.
-Neither is better or worse than the other, even if misunderstandings and even arguments can sometimes arise between people of the two patterns.
+As stated at the beginning, this is not a judgment.
+There are these two types of behavior patterns and both have their justification.
+Neither is better or worse than the other, even if there are sometimes misunderstandings and even arguments between people of the two patterns.

-Especially in relationships, private as well as professional, it can be difficult when one is more of a head person and the other is more of an emotional person.
+Especially in relationships, both private and professional, it can be difficult if one person is more of a head person and the other an emotional person.

-Head people are often called hard and unfair by emotional people, or unconscious or even destructive.
-And emotional people like to be called soft-hearted idiots because they can’t explain why they do what they do.
+Emotional people often describe head people as hard and unfair or as unconscious or even destructive.
+And emotional people are often portrayed as effeminate fools because they are once again unable to explain why they do what they do.

 An example

-Many, many years ago I saw an example in a TV documentary that clicked with me and that I still remember today.
-It was one of those ostensibly real documentaries about a couple who wanted to buy a property.
+Many, many years ago, I saw an example in a TV documentary that clicked with me and that I still remember today.
+It was one of those supposedly real documentaries about a couple who wanted to buy a property.

-Whether the plot was real or fake, the problem was: he chose houses in each case, according to location, number of rooms, equipment, technology, condition, possibilities of financing and so on.
-A head man through and through, with exact ideas of what was needed and how the house had to be designed in order to be able to realise the future family planning.
+Whether the plot was real or fake, the problem was that he selected houses according to location, number of rooms, furnishings, technology, condition, financing options and so on.
+A head person through and through, with precise ideas of what is needed and how the house must be designed in order to be able to realize future family planning.

-I’m sure he did a very good job, but during the viewing, all his wife repeatedly said was: “I don’t feel comfortable here”.
-That nearly drove him out of his mind.
-He kept asking her why she didn’t feel comfortable, what was wrong and what could be done.
-She must be able to explain why, he said, sounding a bit helpless.
+He certainly did a very good job, but during the viewing his wife repeatedly said: “I don’t feel comfortable here”.
+That almost drove him out of his mind.
+He kept asking her why she didn’t feel well, what the reason was and what could be done.
+She must be able to justify this, he said, sounding somewhat helpless.

-He really tried hard, and wanted to buy the perfect house for her.
-He really wanted to know what would have to be different.
-Only, she couldn’t tell him.
-Not in a way that he would have understood.
+He really went out of his way to get the perfect house for them.
+He really wanted to know what needed to be different.
+But she couldn’t tell him that.
+Not that he understood it.

 Because whether an emotional person feels good or not cannot be broken down into arguments.
-He either feels good or he doesn’t.
-The only thing that helps is to keep searching until it fits.
+He feels comfortable or not.
+The only thing that helps is to keep looking until it fits.
 She didn’t understand why he got angry at some point.
 And he didn’t understand what he was doing “wrong”.

-They both obviously didn’t know about the difference in their approaches.
+They were obviously unaware of the difference in their approaches.

 Another example

 This time from my business environment.
-There are a lot of colleagues who collect heaps of references from their clients on their pages.
-And who show a bunch of facts, publish statements from clients and also success stories.
+There are a lot of colleagues who collect heaps of references from their clients on their websites.
+And which show a lot of facts, publish statements from customers and also success stories.

 Because they are the kind of people who form an opinion based on references, facts, evaluations and analyses.
 They assume that their customers do the same and act accordingly.

-Then there are the others, to which I also belong.
+Then there are the others, including myself.
 I don’t give a damn about ratings and references.
-Or announcements and promises.
+Or to announcements and promises.
 When I hire someone for something, I feel them out and then I know whether they are good for me or not.
-And that’s what makes most of my clients tick.
+And most of my clients feel the same way.

 Both approaches work and both are good.
 If you know who you are.